Bamboo Pen Blog

 Introducing the Bamboo Pen, where health, environment, and the arts meet!
 Here, you’ll find articles on arts in health, environment, and development, environmental health—and the world of words.

 We’ve come to the twentieth entry in the Bamboo Pen.
 Sebold Communications has been in business for over a decade.
-This year, with first-rate help from Gallop Web Services, we redesigned our Web site to make it more responsive and useful to you, our clients and readers.
-To mark all three occasions, I’m taking time […]
+This year, with first-rate help from Gallop Web Services, we redesigned our website to make it more responsive and useful to you, our clients and readers.
+To mark all three occasions, I’m taking time to […]

 Patterson Clark’s least favorite invasive plant is Japanese stilt grass.
 That’s because he hasn’t figured out how to use it in his art.
 Boiling it yields weak brown ink.
 Its fibers don’t make for strong paper.
 It’s not even good for fuel.
 “It got over here as packing material.
 If that’s your best use, you’re […]